ProjectPyRhO/PyRhO/README.rst

     pip install pyrho[full]

-Alternatively, to install the latest code from Github (including the GUI) use the command:
+Alternatively, to install the latest code from GitHub (including the GUI) use the command:
 ::

     pip install git+https://github.com/ProjectPyRhO/PyRhO.git#egg=PyRhO[full]